afk-codze/heltec-lora-signal-analytics/README.md

 In both modes, the ESP32 executes:
 - A **signal generation task**, generating a composite signal made of 150 Hz and 200 Hz sine waves at an internal simulation rate of 5 kHz.
-- A **sampling task**, operating at ~410 Hz, that computes a 0.1-second rolling average
+- A **sampling task**, operating at adaptive frequency, that computes a rolling average

 The way data is transmitted, and the impact on power consumption, varies greatly between the two communication modes.